Eathox/mod1/README.md

 # Mod1

-A simple a water flow simulator i'm working on in my free time to get more familiar with python\n All the rendering is done using the [marching cubes algorithm](https://en.wikipedia.org/wiki/Marching_cubes)
+A simple a water flow simulator i'm working on in my free time to get more familiar with python.
+All the rendering is done using the [marching cubes algorithm](https://en.wikipedia.org/wiki/Marching_cubes)
 ![Screenshot](examplePicture.png)

 ## Usage

-Run the program by: `python3 run.py <Mapfile>`\n
+Run the program by: `python3 run.py <Mapfile>`__
 Example mapfiles are present in the folder `maps`

 ## Controls